 Discussion on EC Rep’s Roles & Responsibilities (See appendix B)

 Chair went over the roles and responsibilities of the Executive Council.
-See appendix for the original draft that was made by 2020-2021 chair Sarah Hampson.
+See appendix for the original draft that was made by 2020-2021 chair, Sarah Hampson.
 Chair recommended to share this with new Executive Council members next academic year, and shared with current EC representatives as a reminder of the role of a representative

 Adjournment